dimagi/commcare-cloud/docs/source/reference/howto/wipe_persistent_data.rst

       $ cchq <env_name> django-manage check_services

 #.
-Deploy CommCare from a specific revision
+If planning to migrate data, deploy CommCare from a specific revision

    .. code-block::

       $ cchq <env_name> deploy commcare --commcare-rev=<commit-hash>

    .. note::
-        This is especially important if you are performing a migration of your data to a new instance.
         You should have been given a commit hash that matches the revision of CommCare used to generate your exported data, and it is critical that this same CommCare revision is used to rebuild the new environment, and load data in.
+Please request a commit hash if you were not provided one.

 #.
 Stop CommCare services to prevent background processes from writing to databases.